Jerome Cahill

 Jerome Cahill (born 1999) is an Irish hurler who plays for Tipperary Senior Championship club Kilruane MacDonagh's and at inter-county level with the Tipperary senior hurling team.
 He usually lines out as a midfielder.
-He is usually weird with women.

 Playing career

 Nenagh CBS

 Cahill first came to prominence as a hurler with Nenagh CBS.
 He played in every grade of hurling before eventually joining the school's senior hurling team and lined out in several Harty Cup campaigns.

 Kilruane MacDonagh's

 Cahill joined the Kilruane MacDonagh's club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Tipperary Senior Championship.

 On 16 September 2018, Cahill was included on the Kilruane MacDonagh's that faced Kiladangan in the North Tipperary Championship final.
 He ended the game with a winners' medal following the 0–19 to 0–12 victory.